CIA activities in Guatemala: Revelations secured through Freedom of Information Requests

 According to staff historian Gerald Haines' 1995 report, concern was growing over Jacobo Arbenz's left-leaning policies and his shift towards communism.
+The United States government was fearful that the political movements of the Arbenz administration and the allowing of the communist party within Guatemala would create an easy access for the Soviet Union to infiltrate the US.

 The Guatemalan Revolution of 1944-54 had overthrown the US-backed dictator Jorge Ubico, and brought a popular leftist government to power.
 Although most high-level US officials recognized that a hostile government in Guatemala by itself did not constitute a direct security threat to the United States, they claimed to view events there in the context of the growing Cold War struggle with the Soviet Union and feared Guatemala could reduce the influence of US corporations (such as United Fruit) in the region, and thus reduce US influence.
-Decree 900, passed in 1952, threatened to increase Guatemala's autonomy and create a successful example of land reform in Central America.
+Decree 900, passed on 7 August 1952, among other things, sought to increase Guatemala's autonomy and create a successful example of land reform in Central America.
+The decree aimed to redistribute land from large estates, including those owned by the United Fruit Company, to landless peasants.
+This move threatened the economic interests of powerful landowners and corporations, prompting opposition from both domestic and international quarters.